Adaptive Node Feature Selection For Graph Neural Networks: Experimental Details

 \subsection{Table~\ref{t:adaptive_fs} and Figure~\ref{f:cora_algo} simulation details}

-For adaptive node feature selection, we set $r=0.5$ in Algorithm~\ref{alg:nfpt} for all datasets, dropping half of the features at each step of the feature importance calculation.
-The burn-in period $T_{\rm burn}$ and interval period $T$ are fixed to 50 for all datasets, except for Computers and Photos, where $T_{\rm burn},T=100$.
-The model is trained for 400 epochs on all datasets and 800 epochs on Computers and Photos.
+For adaptive node feature selection, we set $r=0.5$ in Algorithm~\ref{alg:nfpt} for all datasets, dropping half of the features at each step of the feature importance calculation, except for ArXiv, where we use $r=0.4$ due to its relatively small feature dimension (128).
+The burn-in period $T_{\rm burn}$ and interval period $T$ are fixed to 50 for all datasets, except for Computers, Photos, and ArXiv, where $T_{\rm burn},T=100$.
+The model is trained for 400 epochs on all datasets and 800 epochs on Computers, Photos, and arxiv.
 Test accuracy for each feature percentage is reported based on the epoch with the highest validation accuracy: within each $T$ interval, we identify the epoch that achieves the best validation accuracy and use its corresponding test accuracy.
 This procedure is applied consistently across all feature selection methods.
 The architecture and optimizer settings follow the configuration described in Section~\ref{app:table1_info}.